 For a more detailed calendar for specific semesters, please contact the CIIS office.

-Wednesday 15 – Saturday 18: Programme Study trip
+Wednesday 23 to Saturday 26 Programme Study trip*

-**These are the anticipated dates for the Programme Study trip but could change.
-Additionally, students are prohibited from traveling the weekend before the Programme Study trip.
+*These are the anticipated dates for the Programme Study trip but could change.
+Additionally, students are prohibited from traveling outside the country the weekend before the Programme Study trip.

 Pre-departure: The CIIS office organizes in-depth orientation sessions on-campus prior to the student's participation in the program.
 This includes a program specific session(s) in which the students will learn more about the program, local culture, academic expectations, and any other important information.
 There is also an orientation session led by the CIIS office on culture shock, pre-departure preparation, as well as safety and security while abroad.

-On-site: There is a three-day orientation in London at the beginning of the semester, featuring lectures, tours, introductions to the courses, and a theater performance.
+On-site: There is a three-day orientation in London at the beginning of the semester, featuring lectures, tours, and introductions to the courses.
 Students are required to attend all orientation meetings and activities.

 If you are interested in learning more about the London program please contact one of the following people.